 His special interests include Islam and the political process, social movements, including mainstream Islamist movements and jihadist groups (like the Muslim Brotherhood and Al Qaeda), Arab politics and Muslim politics in the 20th century, the international relations of the Middle East, the Arab-Israeli conflict, state and society in the Middle East, American foreign policy towards the Muslim world, the modern history of the Middle East, history of conflict, diplomacy and foreign policy, and historical sociology.

-Gerges’ most recent books are The New Middle East: Protest and Revolution in the Arab World (Cambridge University Press, November 2013), Obama and the Middle East: The End of America’s Moment?
-(Palgrave Macmillan, September 2013) and The Rise and Fall of Al-Qaeda (Oxford University Press, 2011).
+Gerges’ recent books include Making the Arab World: Nasser, Qutb, and the Clash That Shaped the Arab World (Princeton University Press, March 2018), ISIS: A History (Princeton University Press, April 2016), Contentious Politics in the Middle East: Popular Resistance and Marginalized Activism beyond the Arab Uprisings (Palgrave MacMillan Press, September 2015), The New Middle East: Protest and Revolution in the Arab World (Cambridge University Press, November 2014), Obama and the Middle East: The End of America’s Moment?
+(Palgrave Macmillan, September 2012) and The Rise and Fall of Al-Qaeda (Oxford University Press, 2011).
 He is also the author of several recently acclaimed books: Journey of the Jihadist: Inside Muslim Militancy (Harcourt Press, 2007), and The Far Enemy: Why Jihad Went Global (Cambridge University Press, 2005).
 The Washington Post selected The Far Enemy as one of the best 15 books published in the field.
 Journey of the Jihadist was on the best-selling list of Barnes and Nobles and Foreign Affairs Magazine for several months.

 Gerges has been the recipient of a MacArthur, Fullbright and Carnegie Fellowships and his books, including America and Political Islam: Clash of Cultures or Clash of Interests?
 (Cambridge University Press, 2000) and The Superpowers and the Middle East: Regional and International Politics (Oxford and Westview), have been translated into a number of foreign languages.